BoennGod/Idea_NGTR_application/README.md

 2. run B.py using pycharm or with a command "python3 B.py"

-the program should print what A responded to Hi, then sorted list, median and average
+the program should print what A responded to Hi, then sorted list, median and average in new lines